PX4/PX4-Devguide/en/test_and_ci/docker.md

 If you need multiple shells connected to the container, just open a new shell and execute that last command again.

+### QGroundControl

+When running a simulation instance e.g. SITL inside the docker container and controlling it via QGroundControl from the host, the communication link has to be set up manually.
+The autoconnect feature of QGroundControl does not work here.

+In QGroundControl, navigate to [Settings](https://docs.qgroundcontrol.com/en/SettingsView/SettingsView.html) and select Comm Links.
+Create a new link that uses the UDP protocol.
+The port depends on the used [configuration](https://github.com/PX4/Firmware/tree/master/posix-configs/SITL) e.g. port 14557 for the SITL iris config.
+The IP address is the one of your docker container, usually 172.17.0.1/16 when using the default network.

 ## Virtual machine support

 Any recent Linux distribution should work.